jtheletter/TweetsLineByLine/readme.md

-# Twitter Dialog Bot
+# twitter dialog bot

-Twitter bot that posts written works line by line in order.
+A bot to tweet written works line by line in order.

 ## Code Dependencies: